The New Metal American Express Platinum Business Card 2020 Review

 Unfortunately, Amex Card Members who currently hold or who have previously held any other Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer.

-The sign-up Rewards Points on offer tend to fluctuate during the course of the year, last month it was 150,000 points so it is well worth to keep checking Amex's website for the current offer.
+The sign-up Rewards Points on offer tend to fluctuate during the course of the year, so it is well worth to keep checking Amex's website for the current offer, 150,000 tends to be the highest.

 Often the best bonuses are available if you let an existing cardholder refer you in which case you may receive additional points as well as the benefit to the referer who generally receives 30,000, here is a link for existing cardholders to generate their own referral link.